-9.1 In addition to the process outlined above we have developed inclusive solutions to support inappropriate behaviour including bullying (please also see Anti Bullying Policy).
-We have also adopted the National Strategy programme "Social and Emotional Aspects of Learning" (SEAL) which is embedded across the curriculum, and employ two Emotional Learning Support Assistants (ELSA).
+9.1 In addition to the process outlined above, we have developed inclusive solutions to support inappropriate behaviour including bullying (please also see Anti Bullying Policy).
+We also use the "No Outsiders" Scheme of Learning, which is embedded in the PSCHE curriculum.
+We have a number of staff members who are trained in mindfulness and Drawing and Talking.